-It’s not exactly an earth-shattering admission but the CIA has finally released documents admitting they were largely responsible for the overthrow of Iranian Prime Minister Mohammad Mosaddeq in 1953.
+It’s not exactly an earth-shattering admission about Iran, but the CIA finally released documents admitting they’re responsibility in the overthrowing of Iranian Prime Minister Mohammad Mosaddeq in 1953.

 You’re probably wondering why that is such a big deal.
 1953 was 60 years ago and wouldn’t seem to have much to do with the world today.
 I think it is a big deal and there is a large segment of people in the United States who want to make a similar mistake today.